adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-# common resource rights

-## possible problems?
+# mitigating possible problems

-- only my left shoe was bought:<br>you can "bind together" property
+- "can someone buy only my left shoe?"<br>*you can "bind together" property*
-- national parks shouldn't be for sale:<br>constitutions can set aside some things
+- "national parks shouldn't be for sale"<br>*constitutions can set aside some things*
-- have to choose between high taxes and voting:<br>probably a good idea to separate "legislative" and "administrative" weights
+- "have to choose between high taxes and voting"<br>*probably a good idea to separate "legislative" and "administrative" weights*

 ---

-# common resource rights

-## a big change
+# a big change

 start with obvious truly finite things